Table of contents

 FAQ

-Including a photo on your resume depends on the country where you're applying.
-In many European and Asian countries, like Germany, Spain, and Japan, photos are common and often expected as part of the application process.
-However, in the U.S., U.K., and Canada, photos are discouraged due to anti-discrimination laws.
-To avoid harming your chances, research the cultural and professional norms of the country before making a decision.
+Yes, you should include a photo on your resume for an international role if the country you're applying in expects one as part of the application process.
+While countries like Germany, Spain, and Japan expect photos, in the U.S., U.K., and Canada, photos are discouraged due to anti-discrimination laws.
+To avoid harming your chances, research the country's cultural and professional norms before making a decision.

-Yes, as long as your LinkedIn photo is professional and high-quality.
+Yes, as long as your LinkedIn profile picture is professional and high-quality, you may use it.
 It should show you in business attire with good lighting and a clean background.
 Using a consistent photo across platforms, like LinkedIn or an online portfolio, helps reinforce your personal brand and ensures a polished impression.
 Avoid casual or overly edited photos, as they could detract from your credibility.

 Industries like modeling, acting, and public relations often expect photos as part of the application to evaluate personal branding or appearance.
 In international markets, some countries also expect photos for most job roles due to cultural norms.
 If you're unsure whether a photo is required, research the specific expectations of your industry and location.